Darshan0902/KAGGLE./README.md

  The given data appears to be a tabular representation with several columns.
 Here is a description of each column:

-MolLogP: This column represents the calculated logarithm of the partition coefficient (LogP) for the chemical compounds.
+**MolLogP**: This column represents the calculated logarithm of the partition coefficient (LogP) for the chemical compounds.
 LogP is a measure of the compound's lipophilicity or hydrophobicity, indicating its tendency to dissolve in oil or water.

-MolWt: This column represents the molecular weight of the compounds.
+**MolWt**: This column represents the molecular weight of the compounds.
 Molecular weight is the sum of the atomic weights of all atoms in a molecule and is an important property in determining the physical and chemical characteristics of a compound.

-NumRotatableBonds: This column indicates the number of rotatable bonds in the chemical compounds.
+**NumRotatableBonds**: This column indicates the number of rotatable bonds in the chemical compounds.
 Rotatable bonds refer to single bonds that can rotate freely without breaking, and they play a role in the compound's flexibility and conformational changes.

-AromaticProportion: This column represents the proportion of aromatic atoms present in the compounds.
+**AromaticProportion**: This column represents the proportion of aromatic atoms present in the compounds.
 Aromaticity is a property associated with compounds containing conjugated ring systems, such as benzene rings.

-logS: This column represents the logarithm of the solubility values for the compounds.
+**logS**: This column represents the logarithm of the solubility values for the compounds.
 Solubility is a measure of how well a compound dissolves in a given solvent.

 **Label**: This column appears to provide ranges or intervals for the solubility values (logS) or molecular weights (MolWt) in the dataset.